-FY 2023 Program Code Budget Category Program Title FY2022 Budget (a/o May 31, 2022; see Note 2) FY2023 - Draft Budget Strat Plan Pillar HRS Reference DMAP Impl Initiative Description Past Performance & Data Expected Future Benefits Notes (includes examples of projects) Staff Lead 601 Safety and Security Visitor Assistance Programs \$1,150,000 \$500,000 4 §201B-3(21) §201B-3(24) No assistance program through the end of t CY2021 Oahu: 511 Cases / 1250 People Served CY2021 Kauai: 96 Cases / 242 People Served The Visitor Assistance Programs serve as an insurance policy to provide assistance to visitors in distress.
+FY2022 Budget Program Code Budget Category Program Title (a/o May 31, 2022; see Note 2) FY2023 - Draft Budget Strat Plan Pillar HRS Reference DMAP Impl Initiative e Description Past Performance & Data Expected Future Benefits Notes (includes examples of projects) Staff Lead 601 Safety and Security Visitor Assistance Programs \$1,150,000 \$500,000 4 §201B-3(21) §201B-3(24) No assistance program through the end of CY2021 Hawaii Island: 218 Cases / 590 People Served CY2021 Maui : 120 Cases / 234 People Served t CY2021 Oahu: 511 Cases / 1250 People Served CY2021 Kauai: 96 Cases / 242 People Served The Visitor Assistance Programs serve as an insurance policy to provide assistance to visitors in distress.
 Taking a negative experience and transforming it into a more positive one for a visitor directly impacts the brand.
 Continuing to fund these programs will add a layer of protection to the brand at a nominal cost for the incredible services rendered by the existing partners.
 Contract Term: 6/25/21 - 12/31/22 Four (4) one-year options Soul Source Ross Willkom 602 Safety and Security Crisis Management \$100,000 \$100,000 4 §201B-3(24) No Funding will support crisis-related expenditures during the fiscal year.
 This funding will primarily be utilized to support ongoing COVID-related missions as assigned to the HTA through HI-EMA.
 Funding went to support COVID-19 related missions in support of the Governor, HI-EMA, and the industry.
-This included operating a call center and supporting the airport contractors that were managed by DOT-Airports.
-Per HRS §201B-3 (24), HTA is required to develop and implement emergency measures to respond to any adverse effects on the tourism industry.
+This included operating a call center and supporting the airport contractors that were managed by DOT-Airports. - Per HRS §201B-3 (24), HTA is required to develop and implement emergency measures to respond to any adverse effects on the tourism industry.
 Keith Regan 603 Safety and Security Lifeguard Program \$200,000 \$200,000 3 §201B-3(21) No This program provided much needed support to the Junior Lifeguard program.
 In 2019, the JR Lifeguard program had 2,870 participants and was active in all four counties.
 The City and County of Honolulu had 1,800 participants, Kauai County had 600 participants, Maui County had 270 participants, and Hawaii County had 200.
 This program provided much needed support to the Junior Lifeguard program.
 Ongoing discussions are happening with island Jr. Lifeguard programs for our youth.
 Ross Willkom 604 Safety and Security Preventative Programs \$100,000 \$0 3 §201B-3(21) Yes This program engaged DOT-Airport's advertising concessionaires to place PSAs in the baggage claim at all major airports throughout Hawaii.
 The primary message was focused on ocean safety for arriving visitors. with no other ads in rotation.
-In addition, four static message boards and six brochure racks were provided to help to support an increased frequency of ocean safety videos throughout all of Hawaii's major airports.
+In addition, four static The ability to display PSAs that help educate visitors while they are waiting at the baggage claim may result in saving the life of that visitor.
+These additional funds help to support an increased frequency of ocean safety videos throughout all of Hawaii's major airports.
 Saving a life through education equates to tremendous positive benefits.
 N/A Ross Willkom Subtotal Safety and Security \$1,550,000 \$800,000